cnumr/EcoIndex/content/en/legal/_30_conditions.md

 {{% info_2_columns_col2 %}}

-To get informations about this topic, please consult our page related to the terms of use and personal data [lien vers la page](/en/privacy/)
+For further information about this topic, please consult our page related to the [terms of use and personal data](/en/privacy/)

 {{% /info_2_columns_col2 %}}